 Ultimately, all of these things were deeply connected to Wadizmission and the kind of colleagues we wanted to work with.
 In other words, why we work Wadiz, and what kind of problems we want to solve alongside our colleagues.

-Everyone Wadizhas their own unique message
+Everyone Wadizhas their own "better" message

-Such a touching survey...
-T_T
+Such a touching survey... 😭

-We hope that “Jinguk’s Way of Working” will take root not just as a set of guidelines but as a culture, allowing us to maintain a healthy company as we originally envisioned, and that we can all move forward together with a shared vision.
+We hope that “Jinguk’s Way of Working” will take root not just as a set of guidelines but as a culture, enabling us to maintain a healthy company as we originally envisioned, and that we can all move forward together with a shared vision.
 For those interested in reading the full text of “Jinguk’s Way of Working,” we are releasing the Wadiz Culture Deck.